act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Failed Example 6

-Links resolves to same resource after redirect, but the redirect is not instant:
+Both links resolve to same resource after redirect, but the redirect is not instant.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/index.html">Contact us</a>